Skip to Main Content

-It’s been a rough couple years for arts-based nonprofits.
-As pandemic aid has run out without patrons returning in pre-2020 numbers, many arts nonprofit across the country have had to shrink programming, cut staff, or close altogether.
+It’s been a touch-and-go half-decade for arts-based nonprofits.
+Sure, the audiences that disappeared during the COVID-19 pandemic have returned, but they’ve done so in smaller numbers.
 With income from performances and classes down, and many granting organizations focused on other sectors, fundraising for arts organizations has never been more important.

 1. Appeal to Your Loyal Patrons

-As an arts-based nonprofit, you likely already have a base of patrons that already support the work of your organization by buying tickets, taking classes, or both!
+As an arts-based nonprofit, you likely already have a base of patrons who already support your organization by buying tickets, taking classes, or both!

 Your donors want to feel like they are helping push your mission forward.
 Use appeals to share your appreciation for their support.
 Finish it up with a story that highlights the value of your organization, and you’ve got yourself a gripping appeal.